 6. Look for Areas Where You Can Cut Costs

 Efficiency and frugality will help your small business succeed.
-I recommend taking inventory of your expenses every month and considering areas where you can cut costs, not with cutting quality.
-I’m not advising cutting corners, but there are ways to save money and run your business efficiently without affecting quality of your product or service.
+I recommend taking inventory of your expenses every month and considering areas where you can cut costs, not by cutting quality.
+I’m not advising cutting corners, but there are ways to save money and run your business efficiently without affecting the quality of your product or service.

 7. Be Realistic.

 Make sure you have realistic expectations for your income and your expenses.
 Do your research, and don’t expand too quickly.